xbokmd/plastilinn/docs/xBoK/sections/Unit-economics___examples___Space X.md

     Calculating the unit economics of a typical SpaceX space launch service involves understanding the revenue and costs associated with a single launch, which helps in determining profitability and financial viability.
-This simplified example will use estimated figures based on publicly available information and assumptions for illustration purposes.

 ### Revenue per Launch
 Let's consider the Falcon 9 rocket, SpaceX's workhorse, for this example.